aoleynichenko/minichem/README.md

 # minichem
 A very simple quantum chemistry program.

-Minichem is a tiny educational project, created in order to better understand the computational methods in quantum chemistry.
+Minichem is a tiny educational project, created in order to better understand the computational methods of quantum chemistry.
 I will improve it while studying new method.
+For details, see A. Szabo, N. Ostlund, "Modern Quantim Chemistry", and T. Helgaker, P. Jorgensen, J. Olsen, "Molecular Electronic-Structure Theory".

 Features:
  - Single-point energy calculation